nastoffel/cs400-X-Team-70/x_team_style_guide.md

 ```
 *while loops*

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;- If there is only a single statement in the while loop, it should be put on the same line as the condition
+* If there is only a single statement in the while loop, it should be put on the same line as the condition
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;- A blank line should be inserted before and after while loops
+* A blank line should be inserted before and after while loops
 ```javascript
 while (isTilted) runItDownMid();
 ```
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;- Otherwise, place statements in brackets
+* Otherwise, place statements in brackets
 ```javascript
 while (!outOfDonuts) {
 	dipDonutInCoffee();